Vincenzo Gambi

 Vincenzo Gambi (died 1819) was a 19th-century Italian pirate.
-He was one of the most violent and bloodthirsty men in the Gulf of Mexico during the early 19th century and raided shipping in the gulf for well over a decade before his death.
+He was considered one of the most notorious men in the Gulf of Mexico during the early 19th century and raided shipping in the gulf for well over a decade before his death.
 Gambi was one of several pirates associated with Jean Lafitte and later assisted him during the Battle of New Orleans along with Dominique You, Rene Beluche and another fellow Italian-born pirate Louis "Nez Coupé" Chighizola.
-He is briefly mentioned in the 2007 historical novel Strangely Wonderful: Tale of Count Balashazy by Karen Mercury.

 Biography

-One of Lafitte's most rebellious and unruly partners, Gambi had a long criminal history that preceded him prior to his arrival in New Orleans during the early 19th century.
+One of Lafitte's partners, Gambi had a long criminal history that preceded him prior to his arrival in New Orleans during the early 19th century.
 Within several years, he had become of the major pirates active in the Gulf of Mexico and was claimed to have personally killed dozens of his victims with an axe.
 He was one of the first men to be approached by Jean Lafitte when he first began to organize the warring factions of the pirates of Grand Terre and the Bay of Barataria.
 At one of his earliest conferences, Lafitte asked his fellow pirates to sail as privateers with a letter of marque and limit their attacks only to the Spanish.
 Gambi openly defied him however, refusing to this request outright and left the conference.
 Soon after, Lafitte received news that Gambi was encouraging his own men to revolt against him.
 Lafitte was soon confronted by one of Gambi's officers who, challenging him with a pistol, shouted "The men of Gambi take orders only from Gambi!"
-Lafitte, in true fashion, drew his own pistol and shot his challenger, killing him.
-This subsequently ended any talk of rebellion against Lafitte.
+Lafitte then drew his own pistol and shot the officer, killing him.

 Sailing with Lafitte's pirate fleet during the next years, he was later given command of the schooner Petit Milan in May 1813 and captured a Spanish schooner carrying a cargo of dry goods soon after.
 He took the prize to Cat Island, roughly 15 mi west of the mouth of Lafourche, with the profits being split between the Lafitte brothers and the rest of the fleet.
 He and the others were well known in New Orleans and openly sold captured prizes and cargo, often English manufactured goods, to friends and acquaintances in the city.